 One of the biggest benefits for Griffith is the level of engagement encouraged in the online environment.
 "The assignments and discussions - which mimic what a student might do in a field or industry - really stimulate engagement with the material by students and instructor and push members of the class to apply various experiences to the concepts being covered," she said.
 "It exposes each student to diverse industries and situations, better preparing them for a variety of real-world experiences in the field."

-Students earning online bachelor’s degrees at SNHU benefit from personal attention received through assignment feedback, Griffith says.
-Detailed feedback is encouraged on all coursework, including discussions, milestones and final projects, which provide clear direction for students as they move through their courses and program.
+Students earning online bachelor's degrees can benefit from personal attention received through assignment feedback, Griffith says.
+Detailed feedback can provide clear direction for students as they move through their courses and program.

 "In general, the online learning environment helps students to develop a number of important skills, like time-management skills," said Griffith.
 "Juggling work, family and education can be a true test of someone's ability to focus and prioritize.
 It also creates the opportunity for students to collaborate with others, which is important in any work environment."